tnabtaf/pub_spork/README.md

                         optional libraries of already curated pubs.
 Generates an HTML page that to use to curate the new pubs.
   --report              Generate a library report.
+  --journal             Produce table showing number of papers in different
+                        journals.
+  --year                Produce table showing number of papers published each
+                        year.

 Common arguments:
   --libtype LIBTYPE     What type of of 'already accepted pubs' library are we